-NORD gratefully acknowledges Agam Rao, MD, Division of Foodborne, Waterborne, and Environmental Diseases, Centers for Disease Control, for assistance in the preparation of this report.
+NORD gratefully acknowledges Kevin Chatham-Stephens, MD, Division of Foodborne, Waterborne, and Environmental Diseases, Centers for Disease Control and Prevention, for assistance in the preparation of this report.

 The incubation period for foodborne botulism is usually 12 – 36 hours but may range from a few hours to 10 days.
 Symptom onset might occur faster in an inhalational botulism scenario.
 Symptoms can range from mild to severe.
-The classic medical triad of botulism is a flaccid descending paralysis in a patient without fever (afebrile) and with a clear sensorium (alert and able to respond to questions).
+The classic medical triad of botulism is a weakness or paralysis and reduced muscle tone in a patient without fever (afebrile) and with a clear sensorium (alert and able to respond to questions).
 Fever might occur after a secondary infection (e.g., aspiration pneumonia).

 The progression of illness is similar among patients with different types of botulism (foodborne, wound, inhalational) except that foodborne botulism patients often experience gastrointestinal symptoms such as nausea, vomiting, and diarrhea that precede the onset of neurologic illness.

-The typical neurologic presentation of botulism is a symmetric (same on both sides of the body), descending flaccid paralysis that begins in the cranial nerves and progresses to include proximal and then distal extremity muscle groups.
+The typical neurologic presentation of botulism is a symmetric (same on both sides of the body), descending flaccid paralysis that begins in the nerves that control the muscles in the face, head, and neck (cranial nerves) and progresses to include proximal muscle groups such as hip and shoulder muscles and then distal extremity muscle groups such as muscles of wrists, hands, and feet.
 Severe illness can result in respiratory paralysis and death.
 Some patients also experience abdominal pain or cramping, constipation or ileus (paralytic obstruction of the intestines), and urinary retention.
 Sensory deficits or paresthesias are uncommon but can occur, and mental status typically remains clear provided the patient is adequately oxygenated.

 Cranial nerve deficits are usually bilateral and typically precede respiratory impairment or extremity weakness.
 Eye signs or symptoms may include double vision (diplopia) and/or blurred vision, impaired functioning of the muscles of the eyes (ophthalmoplegia), droopy eyelids (ptosis), dilation of the pupil (mydriasis), and depressed or loss of pupillary constriction to light.
 Other findings may include difficulty speaking (dysphonia) or slurred speech (dysarthria), difficulty in swallowing (dysphagia), a dry mouth and very dry or sore throat.
 Some individuals have a tongue that appears swollen or “coated” due to its dryness.
 The gag reflex may be suppressed.